Getting Some Post-Holiday Heel Pain Relief

 - Regenerative injections that create an optimal healing environment and also help accelerate pain relief and tissue regeneration.
 This includes procedures such as platelet-rich plasma (PRP) and amniotic tissue injections.

 At Eugene Foot and Ankle Health Center, staying on the cutting edge of evidence-based research and treatment technology is a core part of who we are.
-That’s why we offer these advanced therapies that you just won’t find in a typical podiatry office—and why we’re so good at helping you recover quickly from your heel pain, without needing surgery.
+That’s why we offer these advanced therapies that you just won’t find in a typical podiatry office—and why we’re so good at helping you recover quickly and enjoy heel pain relief, without needing surgery.

 Protecting Your Feet Next Year

-Now that you understand some of the risks of holiday heel pain—and how to get rid of it—it’s time to make sure you take the appropriate steps to prevent the same thing from happening in 2020!
+Now that you understand some of the risks of holiday heel pain—and how to get some heel pain relief—it’s time to make sure you take the appropriate steps to prevent the same thing from happening in 2020!

 - Always wear supportive shoes.
 This goes for your boots, too.
 If possible, don’t wear those boots all day—bring a comfy pair of walking shoes to switch into while you’re indoors.